sparsick/ansible-docker-talk/README.md

 The code samples are tested with Ansible 2.3.2.0, Serverspec 2.40.0, Docker 17.06.2-ce and Docker Compose 1.16.1

 ### Setup Test Infrastructure
 I prepare some Vagrantfiles for the setup of the test infrastructure if necessary.
 The only prerequires are that you have to install VirtualBox and Vagrant on your machine.
+It is tested with Vagrant 2.0.0 .
 Then follow these steps:

 1. Open a CLI and go to the location of the file `Vagrantfile`.
 2. Call `vagrant up`.
 Vagrant will download the necessary image for VirtualBox.
 That will take some times.
 3. Then copy your public key for the authentication that is needed for a SSH login.
+The password for the user `vagrant` is `vagrant`.
 ```
 ssh-copy-id -i ~/.ssh/id_rsa vagrant@192.168.33.10
 ```